nostr-protocol/nostr/README.md

 - It is not as simple as this one, as it was primarily made for p2p syncing, with "pubs" being an afterthought;
 - Still, it may be worth considering using SSB instead of this custom protocol and just adapting it to the client-relay server model, just because reusing a standard is always better than trying to get people in the new one.

+### The problem with other solutions that require everybody to run their own server

+- They require everybody to run their own server;
+- Sometimes people can still be censored in these because domain names can be censored.

 ## How does Nostr work?

 - There are two components: __clients__ and __relays__.
 Each user runs a client.
 Anyone can run a relay.